osuosl/ganeti_webmgr/docs/source/importing.rst

 edit button will only be visible if you're logged in as a cluster admin or superuser.

-Permissions can be `edited
-manually </projects/ganeti-webmgr/wiki/Permissions>`_ or you can use the `orphans tool </projects/ganeti-webmgr/wiki/Managing_Clusters#Orphaned-Virtual-Machines>`_ to find virtual machines with no permissions.
+:doc:`usage/permissions` can be or you can use the :ref:`orphans` tool to find virtual machines with no permissions.